Law of Hong Kong: Property law

-The Land Registry
+Land law

 The Land Registry (土地註冊處) administers the Land Registration Ordinance governing the system of land registration and provides facilities for search of the Land Register and related records by the public and government departments.
 It has responsibility for the registration of owners corporations under the Building Management Ordinance.

-Legal Advisory and Conveyancing Office

 The Legal Advisory and Conveyancing Office (LACO, 法律諮詢及田土轉易處) is part of the Lands Department.
 It provides legal advice primarily to the Lands Administration Office of the Lands Department and other government departments on land related matters and ordinances.
 LACO is responsible for drafting and settling government land disposal and lease modification documents.
 LACO is also responsible for the preparation of documentation relating to the acquisition of land from private owners pursuant to statutory powers and the payment of compensation to those owners.
 LACO administers the Lands Department Consent Scheme to approve applications by developers to sell flats in uncompleted developments.
 It also approves Deeds of Mutual Covenant requiring approval under land leases.
 LACO also provides conveyancing services to the Financial Secretary Incorporated for the extension of non-renewable leases, the Government Property Agency for the sale and purchase of government properties and the Secretary for Home Affairs Incorporated for the purchase of accommodation for welfare purposes in private developments.
 It handles applications for the apportionment of premium and government rents under the Government Rent and Premium (Apportionment) Ordinance.
 In addition, it is responsible for the recovery of arrears of government rents other than rents under the Government Rent (Assessment and Collection) Ordinance.

-Intellectual Property Department
+Intellectual property law

 The Intellectual Property Department (知識產權署) serves as the focal point for intellectual property policy, law and acquisition and public education on intellectual property protection.
 It provides expert policy advice to the Commerce, Industry and Technology Bureau and legal advice to other government departments on intellectual property.
 It comments on draft intellectual property bills.
 It operates the registries of trade marks, patents and designs.
 It is also responsible for registration of copyright licensing bodies.